PeptideFox

 What if I'm still in a brace or boot?

-Start with systemic injections (abdomen/thigh).
-Once cleared to move, shift BPC-157 closer to the injury site.
-Immobilization doesn't prevent peptide benefit, but collagen alignment will be less organized without directional stress — the new tissue needs mechanical signals to organize properly.
+Systemic injections (abdomen/thigh) are the starting point during immobilization; once movement is cleared, BPC-157 shifts closer to the injury site.
+Immobilization doesn't prevent peptide benefit, but collagen alignment is less organized without directional stress — the new tissue needs mechanical signals to organize properly.

 Should I stop physical therapy?

 No. These peptides support PT — they restore blood flow and cell migration, which makes rehab exercises more effective.
 The peptides provide the biological infrastructure; PT provides the directional stress signals that organize collagen into functional tissue.
-Run them together.
+The two run together.

 How long until I feel something?

 Most people notice reduced pain and improved warmth within the first 1–2 weeks.
 Functional improvements (load tolerance, mobility) typically develop over weeks 3–4.
-If you feel nothing by week 3, reassess injection technique, storage conditions (peptide degradation is the most common cause of non-response), or discuss dosing with your clinician.
+Nothing felt by week 3 usually traces back to injection technique or storage conditions — peptide degradation is the most common cause of non-response — with dosing the next thing to check.

 Is local injection really better than systemic?